DrrD1990/Concurrency/README.md

 # Effect of concurrency on epidemic sizes in the event-driven SIS and SIR models on networks

+We provide here code to accompany the following paper:

+R. Liu, M. Ogura, E. Fonseca dos Reis, N. Masuda.
-We provide here code to accompany the paper: Effects of concurrency on epidemic spreading in Markovian temporal networks.
-The preprint is available on arXiv. (arXiv:2201.00754)
+Effects of concurrency on epidemic spreading in Markovian temporal networks.
+Preprint on arXiv: arXiv:2201.00754 [Ruodan, insert the URL link using markdown grammar]

 The following Jupyter notebooks are included:
 ```